-Covering 1,700 square miles, it encompasses the urban sprawl of north and west Belfast and the stunning rural landscape of the Antrim coast.
+Covering 1,700 square miles, Connor Diocese encompasses the urban sprawl of north and west Belfast and the stunning rural landscape of the Antrim coast.
 A total of 77 parishes, unions or groups carry out a vibrant Christian ministry in these very diverse locations.
-The Bishop of Connor is the Rt Rev Alan Abernethy.

 In 1842, the Diocese of Connor and the Diocese of Down and Dromore were a single entity, and it was not until 1945 that the two became separate dioceses.
-The Bishop at the time, the Rt Rev Charles King, chose to retain Connor.
+The Bishop at the time, the Rt Rev Charles King Irwin, chose to retain Connor.

 Connor Diocese is divided into three Archdeaconries, each covering three rural deaneries.
 The Archdeaconry of Belfast covers the Rural Deaneries of North Belfast, Mid Belfast and South Belfast.
-The Archdeacon of Belfast is the Ven George Davison [Link to Archdeacon of Belfast in Who’s Who], rector of Carrickfergus.
+The Archdeacon of Belfast is the Ven Barry Forde, Chaplain at Queen’s University Belfast.

-The Archdeaconry of Connor covers the Rural Deaneries of Antrim, Derriaghy and Lisburn, and the Archdeacon of Connor is the Ven Dr Stephen McBride[Link to Archdeacon of Connor in Who’s Who], vicar of Antrim.
+The Archdeaconry of Connor covers the Rural Deaneries of Antrim, Derriaghy and Lisburn, and the Archdeacon of Connor is the Ven Dr Stephen McBride, vicar of Antrim.

-The Archdeaconry of Dalriada, in the north of the diocese, covers the Rural Deaneries of Ballymena, Carrickfergus and Coleraine, and the Archdeacon of Dalriada is the Ven Stephen Forde, [Link to Archdeacon of Dalriada in Who’s Who] rector of Larne and Inver, Glynn and Raloo.
+The Archdeaconry of Dalriada, in the north of the diocese, covers the Rural Deaneries of Ballymena, Carrickfergus and Coleraine, and the Archdeacon of Dalriada is the Ven Paul Dundas, rector of Christ Church, Lisburn.

 The Dean and Chapter of St Saviour, Connor, have their seats in the Cathedral of Christ Church, Lisburn.
-The Dean is the Very Rev John Bond.
+The Dean is the Very Rev Sam Wright.